 Sogamoso, the valley of the Sun

-On the contrary, Sogamoso has much to offer for tourists looking for an escape.
-The surrounding 13 towns that consist within the province of Sugamuxi is a region rich in historical value.
 According to early cosmogony, Sogamoso is the valley where the indigenous people of Colombia believed the Sun was born.
 Although tourism has not blossomed to its full potential, Sogamoso remains unscathed by the negative impacts of tourism which gave me direct exposure to raw cultural experiences and perspectives.
-It presented itself subtly and with authenticity, allowing me to create my own appreciation and sentiment toward these isolated towns.
+It presented itself subtly and with authenticity, allowing me to create my own appreciation and sentiment toward these remote towns.
 As my travels progressed, I recollected my time in Sogamoso where my journey began.
 I longed for an authentic experience that was not shrouded and tainted by the tourism industry.
 Sogamoso slowed me down and allowed me to enjoy just being.
 It did not boast about its magnificent landscapes and history.
 Without Sogamoso, my ambitions today would be greatly changed.

 It was the real Colombian experience.

 During my last semester as a UW-Stevens Point student, I contacted Felipe Velasco through workaway.info, a volunteer website where travelers offer a service in exchange for housing accommodations.
 As the director of a small environmental NGO that focuses primarily on Andean ecosystems, Felipe created a volunteer program in which photographers capture the life of the towns and landscapes of Sugamuxi.
 Lake Tota was our main subject.
 It is the highest and largest natural lake in Colombia at 9,892 ft (3,015 m) above sea level.
 The volunteers assist him in spreading awareness of the detrimental impacts of climate change and help preserve Lake Tota and its surrounding ecosystems.